DavidArthurCole/JDownloaderEventScripterTemplate/README.md

 - `index.js` is the representation of the Global set of properties/functions available.
 Again, no implementations.
 - `const`s are defined in the `/scripts` dir to act as placeholders for the JD objects.
     - If you plan to move these scripts to JD, copy below the comment line, and down.
+- In a few of the files, const names have had an `_` appended to the const, due to reserved words in JS.
+    - These will also need to be removed/replaced with un-underscored versions when moving to JD.
 - Some of the JSdocs were written making assumptions about parameter names/uses, since JD's docs... also leave a lot to be desired.